-- General Support Systems (GSSs) and application System Security Plans, Risk Assessments, Authority to Operate Packages and Information System Continuous Monitoring documentation were incomplete, not timely, or not reflective of current operating conditions. - OPM did not have a centralized process in place to track a complete and accurate listing of systems and devices to be able to provide security oversight or risk mitigation in the protection of its resources. - OPM did not have a system in place to identify and generate a complete and accurate listing of OPM contractors and their employment status.
+- General Support Systems (GSSs) and application System Security Plans, Risk Assessments, Authority to Operate Packages and Information System Continuous Monitoring documentation were incomplete, not timely, or not reflective of current operating conditions. - OPM did not have a centralized process in place to track a complete and accurate listing of systems and devices to be able to provide security oversight or risk mitigation in the protection of its resources. - OPM did not have a system in place to identify and generate a complete and accurate listing of users with significant information systems responsibility. - OPM did not perform a comprehensive and timely review of a Service Organization Controls (SOC) report.